 Here is a map of the walking track:

 Once you’ve parked your car, look for the signpost as per the picture above, and head into the bush to start this exciting hiking adventure.

 The first section of the track is a pleasant walk through scenic bushland, slowly evolving into a more open landscape with heath vegetation.

 After approximately 1.7 km of hiking, the trail arrives at an intersection where the Curra Moors Track essentially turns into a circuit walking track.

 At this intersection, you can either make a right turn, or you can simply keep heading straight and complete the walk in a clockwise manner, which is what we would recommend.

-The northern section of the Curra Moors Loop Track is mostly on a firetrail with, especially during the spring months, lots of colorful wildflowers to be discovered.
+The northern section of the Curra Moors Loop Track is mainly on a fire trail with, especially during the spring months, lots of colourful wildflowers to be discovered.